linucswin/fishbot.py/README.md

 ### ⬇️ Install & Run Tutorial

    1. Download the repository & extract the files in a folder.
-   2. Run this in cmd:
+   2. Run this in cmd: `pip install -r requirements.txt`
    3. Run Fishbot.bat

 ---